History weaves tale of growing faith community

-Today, we are ably served by our pastor, Father Anthony (Tony) Sejba, and one parochial vicar, Father Curtis Kondik, who also is assigned to serve neighboring parish Our Lady Help of Christians.
+Today, we are ably served by our pastor, Father Anthony (Tony) Sejba, parochial vicar Father John Mulhollan (joined us in June 2022) and one parochial vicar, Father Curtis Kondik, who also is assigned to serve neighboring parish Our Lady Help of Christians.

 Our parish also is served by Deacons Paul Kipfstuhl and Bob Cavanaugh.

 Like their brother priests of years past, our three priests often are called to “ride the circuit,” reaching out to celebrate Mass with Catholics in outlying areas of our diocese.
 Through their work, and that of parishioners in more than 60 active ministries, we attempt to mirror Christ’s example of service to all.

 We continue the missionary zeal of St. Francis Xavier, bringing the sacraments and God’s presence to those who persevere in faith, hope and love.
 May our patron saint inspire our efforts and pray for us, that we may continue to honor God until Christ returns in glory.